 Title IX protects both female and male students from sexual harassment connected to any school program or activity, regardless of where it occurs.
-The 2008 Sexual Harassment: It's Not Academic pamphlet defines sexual harassment as conduct that:
+The 2008 Sexual Harassment: It's Not Academic pamphlet covers preventing, responding to, and reporting sexual harassment and defines sexual harassment as conduct that:

 - Is sexual in nature

 - Denies or limits a student's ability to participate in or benefit from a school's education program.